 Our Artists & Their Artworks

-In creating Otway & Orford's unique silk pocket squares, we searched for talented artists with a style and subject matter full of dynamism, colour and capable of stirring the emotions.
-Within these criteria, the group of artists that we are delighted to collaborate with represents varied artistic approaches and different eras, with works dating from the 1930s to the present day.
-This group includes not only British artists but also artists from Australia and the United States.
+In creating Otway & Orford's colourful and unique art design silk pocket squares, we searched for talented artists with a style and subject matter brimming with vibrancy and able to stir the emotions.
+Meeting these criteria, the group of artists that we are delighted to collaborate with represents varied artistic styles and different eras, with works dating from the 1930s through to the present day.
+This group includes British artists as well as artists from Australia and the United States.

-We are delighted to introduce you to our artists and their artworks that you will find at Otway & Orford:
+We are delighted to introduce you to the artists and their artworks that you will find at Otway & Orford:

 Jonathan Aiken - 'Put Your Foot Down'